Surviving twins? First of all, I'll state the obvious. Having newborn twins is very hard work.

 Even if you do breastfeed your twins, you will probably pump sometimes and need some bottles.
 It's better to be spoiled for choice than not have enough.
 Start with at least twelve and if you end up bottle feeding get at least another twelve.
 Preferably wide neck unless your aim is superb on no sleep and fifty coffees.
 The narrow neck are an utter bastard to tip the feed into without spilling everywhere.
 That way you have about two days supply and all you have to do is chuck them in the dishwasher and run it every second day.

 Unless you love your sink in ways I do not, this is MUCH better than washing them by hand.
 Trust me when I say you will have better things to do with your time than wash bottles.
-Before you use them, just pull them out of the dishwasher and sterilise them if fancy takes you in that regard.
-I have a microwave steriliser that takes five-six bottles at a time, although I don't sterilize any more now that the babies are older.
+Before you use them, just pull them out of the dishwasher and sterilize them if fancy takes you in that regard.
+I have a microwave sterilizer that takes five-six bottles at a time, although I don't sterilize any more now that the babies are older.

 On that note, if you use formula make your entire day's worth of feeds